-In New York City, I was walking to a friend’s apartment about 10 or 15 blocks away and had a buddy’s girlfriend with me.
+In New York City, I was walking to a friend’s apartment and had a buddy’s girlfriend with me.
 It was late at night and in an intimidating neighborhood, so we were walking pretty quickly to meet up with everyone.
 Suddenly, there was a rustle from behind a few garbage cans, and we both jumped, not sure what caused the noise.

 Now, I had moved from the suburbs of Connecticut to NYC less than a year prior.
 The main thing my family tried to impress on me was the tangible, impending danger that waited around every corner.
 These were the “mean streets” that wanted to take my wallet, my phone, and my foolish naiveté in thinking that I could make it in such a rough-and-tumble environment.
 When I heard the commotion of a hidden aggressor, all these fears came rushing to me at once.
 I instinctively tensed.

 Instead of a mugger, a rat no bigger than a hot dog leapt off a trashcan and scurried away.
 I relaxed and started breathing normally.
 Not only were we not about to get attacked, but it was just a harmless rodent that you see everywhere.
 Heck, I had a bunch of hamsters when I was a kid.
 If anything, I think they can be kind of cute.
 Unfortunately, my friend didn’t share my feelings, screamed loudly and raced across the street.

 “Oh, I forgot that was a thing,” I said, after thinking for a moment.
 I recalled a time when we were waiting for the subway with a group of people.
 We were all chatting and killing time when she let out the same blood-curdling scream that was a mix of pure terror and nervous laughter.
 A rat, it turned out, crawled out of a hole, grabbed some food, and then disappeared again.